-- Improving educational outcomes The Trust continues to demonstrate effective use of resources through continued improvement in educational outcomes for our students.
-The Trust makes effective use of Pupil Premium funding to target individual students. - Collaboration The Trust engages with other Teaching Schools and Trusts in the local area to share good practice. - Careful financial management the Trust has been successful in building its reserves so that there are funds available to: - Maintain a prudent level of contingency (see Reserves policy); - Contribute to essential capital projects; - Identifying and reducing inefficient processes within the Trust; and - Reducing procurement costs through utilising the Trust's economies of scale.
+- Improving educational outcomes The Trust continues to demonstrate the effective use of resources through continued improvement in educational outcomes for our students.
+The Trust makes effective use of Pupil Premium funding to target individual students. - Collaboration The Trust engages with other Teaching Schools and Trusts in the local area to share good practice. - Careful financial management The Trust has been successful in building its reserves so that there are funds available to: - Maintain a prudent level of contingency (see Reserves policy); - Contribute to essential capital projects and building maintenance to ensure the Trust's estate is safe, well maintained, and complies with relevant regulations; - Identifying and reducing inefficient processes within the Trust; and - Reducing procurement costs through utilising the Trust's economies of scale.